 The Wrong Way to Use Chemicals and Pesticides

 Most grow operations I have been in have pest issues.
 There is usually something going on when you lift the hood, even if it’s not devastating.
 I’ve seen fungus gnats, thrips, springtails, countless mites, powdery mildew, mold, pythium and more.
 It’s essentially impossible to run a ‘sterile’ facility on a commercial level.

 Even the biggest greenhouses in the world have pests.
 However, they have established treatment thresholds: When the cost of the pest damage equals, or is greater than, the cost of treatment, they begin treatment.
-They follow designed to handle every pest they run into.
+They follow standard operating procedures designed to handle every pest they run into.
 They use specialized equipment to apply treatments with great precision and efficacy, reducing pollution and waste.
 They even keep at least one entomologist on staff.
 Most importantly, they practice Integrated Pest Management.